reaper7/SDM_Energy_Meter/README.md

 SDM sdm(Serial);
 ```
 If the user wants to temporarily change the configuration during the initialization process</br>
-then can pass addidtional parameters as below:
+then can pass additional parameters as below:
 ```cpp
 //lib init when Software Serial is used:
 #include <SoftwareSerial.h>